-Splenic metastases are considered a rare clinical diagnosis, although they are more commonly found on autopsy.
+Splenic metastases are relatively rare on imaging, although they are more commonly found on autopsy.
 Typically they are part of a widespread metastatic disease.

 The rate of splenic metastases varies between 1-10% of autopsy studies, depending on whether microscopic or macroscopic ...

 Splenic trauma can occur after blunt or penetrating trauma or secondary to medical intervention (i.e. iatrogenic).
-The spleen is the most frequently injured organ after blunt trauma.
+The spleen is the most frequently injured internal organ after blunt trauma.

 Splenomegaly is a term which refers to enlargement of the spleen.
 The normal adult splenic length upper limit is usually around 12-15 cm.
 It can also be helpful to know how to calculate splenic index, volume and mass by CT and MR techniques.
 Massive splenomegaly is a term used when the spleen we...

 Splenunculi (also known as supernumerary, accessory spleens, or splenules) are small nodules of spleen that are separate from the rest of the organ.
 They are benign and asymptomatic, their importance is mainly related to the need to distinguish them from more sinister pathology.